quintenroets/superpathlib/README.md

 * Automatically create parents when writing files, creating new files, renaming files, ..
 * Return default values when path does not exist (e.g. size = 0, lines=[])

-### 6) Inherit from Path to define your own additional functionality:
+### 6) Inherit from plib Path to define your own additional functionality:

 example: